Reasons to go

 - Explore the Magellan Straits and Beagle Channel on an adventure cruise

-Things to do in Tierra del Fuego
+Reasons to go to Tierra del Fuego

 Chilean Tierra del Fuego (Isla Navarino)

-On the southern side of the Beagle Channel, in Chilean Tierra del Fuego, is a large island, Isla Navarino.
+On the southern side of the Beagle Channel, in Chilean Tierra del Fuego, is a large island: Isla Navarino.